 “Hi Fred, I’ve been meaning to write you to express my gratitude not just running an effective camp, but for inspiring my son, on something as meaningful as coding.
 He spent much of the remainder of the summer working on other programming ideas, which thrilled me because it was something productive without me having to force it upon him”

 Like many kids that I meet and work with in my camps, they are quiet (at first) like I was as a kid.
-The boy in this story was no different but once I introduced him to the basics, something happened.
+The boy in this story was no different but once I introduced him to the basics of coding, something happened.
 I will even say something magical happened.
 He opened up and before you know it, you see a change begin to happen.

 First there are smiles as they work on their project.
 Then the exploring of new ideas grow, then they begin asking questions that show they like the challenge and their confidence grows.